 You are invited to come to Jesus with everything that worries, perplexes, or defeats you and to discover how the Eucharist brings healing to our lives by making present his victory over death.

-In the Eucharist, “we learn that were the ones for whom Jesus gave up his life; we’re the ones for whom he poured out his body and his blood; we’re his beloved bride, whom he found worthy enough to die for, and we are his body,” said Bishop Cozzens who is overseeing the organization of the Eucharistic Congress.
+In the Eucharist, “we learn that we’re the ones for whom Jesus gave up his life; we’re the ones for whom he poured out his body and his blood; we’re his beloved bride, whom he found worthy enough to die for, and we are his body,” said Bishop Cozzens who is overseeing the organization of the Eucharistic Congress.

 We have been excited about the way people are rediscovering the Eucharist during the Revival.
 A friend of ours told us how she sent a text to a woman who had shared wit her some worries that were a burden on her heart.
 Our friend felt called to text her: “When I need God’s help I go to Mass and to Eucharistic Adoration.”
 That was all.
 The woman followed through on her invitation and within this past year entered the Church.